tsudalab/combo3/README.md

 COMmon Bayesian Optimization Library ( COMBO )
 ========
+This version is still beta.
+There might be problems in installing with other packages such as anaconda.

 Bayesian optimization has been proven as an effective tool in accelerating scientific discovery.
 A standard implementation (e.g., scikit-learn), however, can accommodate only small training data.